Imran4424/iOS-InterviewQuestions/Swift.md

         }
     }

-    // Immutable properties are nonisolated by default and can be accessed synchronously let accountNumber: Int = 12345
+    // Immutable properties are non-isolated by default and can be accessed synchronously let accountNumber: Int = 12345
 }